2008 Ukrainian political crisis: Opposition to Presidential decree

 Most politicians, besides the president's closest allies, denounced the decree, with even some Yushchenko sympathisers and allies from the Presidents own party, vowing to challenge his action in the courts.

 On 10 October the People’s Self-Defense (PSD) leader Yuriy Lutsenko announced that all democratic forces should unite into a single democratic bloc on basis of BYuT at the snap poll.
 Although other PSD members disagreed and rather continued to collaborate with Our Ukraine.

 International reactions were also negative: the European Union did hope beforehand that there will be no snap elections and Poland’s former President Aleksander Kwaśniewski, stated that by dissolving the Verkhovna Rada, Yushchenko "shot himself in the foot."

 On 16 October, after resistance, the cabinet endorsed amendments to the 2008 national budget to finance the snap elections.

-Proposal by (19 October) by Yulia Tymoshenko to create a "megacoalition" and by Viktor Yanukovych (23 October) to create a "anti-crisis government" in the Ukrainian Parliament and postpone the snap elections until the threat of the financial crisis of 2007–2008 had passed lead to nothing.
+Proposal by (19 October) by Yulia Tymoshenko to create a "megacoalition" and by Viktor Yanukovych (23 October) to create an "anti-crisis government" in the Ukrainian Parliament and postpone the snap elections until the threat of the 2008 financial crisis had passed lead to nothing.

 On 29 October the Ukrainian parliament (Verkhovna Rada) voted against a bill to finance the early elections.
 On 31 October, the Verkhovna Rada refused to include a provision on funding snap parliamentary elections into a bill on immediate anti-financial crisis measures.

 Juridical challenge of Presidential decree

 The Kyiv District Administrative Court on 11 October 2008 suspended Yushchenko's election call, responding to a lawsuit filed by BYuT MPs.
 Tymoshenko refused to approve funds for the election, stating that Ukraine couldn't afford an early election and that she expected parliament to refuse the necessary funds, as well.
 Yushchenko appealed the suspension on the basis that he had fired the judge who gave the order beforehand.
 Prime Minister Tymoshenko and President Yushchenko dispatched rival security forces to the appeals and Tymoshenko's supporters planned to hold a round-the-clock vigil at the court to prevent illegal action from taking place.
-The Kyiv Prosecutor's Office also launched an investigation of the judge who suspending the decree on the charge of "knowingly passing an unlawful ruling".
 On 13 October President Yuschenko liquidated the Kyiv District Administrative Court altogether.
 On 15 October, Kyiv Regional Administrative Court suspended the president decree on liquidation of the Kyiv District Administrative after the Supreme Court of Ukraine had asked Yuschenko to cancel the decree on liquidation of the Kyiv District Administrative Court.
 So on 15 October Yuschenko liquidated the Kyiv District Administrative Court again.
 On 17 October The Kyiv Central Administrative Court has overturned the ruling of the Kyiv District Administrative Court.
 On 28 October The Kyiv Appeal Administrative Court cancelled the suspension of Yushchenko's election decision by the Kyiv District Administrative Court.